RonyAbecidan/noiseprint-pytorch/README.md

 On top of Noiseprint, there is also several files containing pre-trained weights obtained by the authors which is compatible with this pytorch version.

 Please note that the rest of the README is largely inspired by the original repo.

 ---

+## Abstract

+Forensic analyses of digital images rely heavily on the traces of in-camera and out-camera processes left on the acquired images.
+Such traces represent a sort of camera fingerprint.
+If one is able to recover them, by suppressing the high-level scene content and other disturbances, a number of forensic tasks can be easily accomplished.
+A notable example is the PRNU pattern, which can be regarded as a device fingerprint, and has received great attention in multimedia forensics.
+In this paper we propose a method to extract a camera model fingerprint, called noiseprint, where the scene content is largely suppressed and model-related artifacts are enhanced.
+This is obtained by means of a Siamese network, which is trained with pairs of image patches coming from the same (label +1) or different (label −1) cameras.
+Although noiseprints can be used for a large variety of forensic tasks, here we focus on image forgery localization.
+Experiments on several datasets widespread in the forensic community show noiseprint-based methods to provide state-of-the-art performance.

 ## License
 Copyright (c) 2019 Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA').